flyx/nix-flakes-go-plugins/part3.md

 /nix/store/wn3af4ivdk9xbwrr64ays2ygxbr00c8j-docker-image-image-server-oci.tar.gz
 {% endhighlight %}

-This is a gzipped tarball which can be loaded for example into Docker via `gunzip -c result | docker load`.
+This is a gzipped tarball which can be loaded for example into Docker via

+{% highlight plan %}
+gunzip -c result | docker load
+{% endhighlight %}

+I won't go into details about how to run Docker images since that documented in detail elsewhere.

 Mind that usable Docker images must contain Linux binaries.
 On macOS, you'd need to cross-compile with Nix' actual cross-compiling system so that Nix can gather the set of all dependencies, which is not something I will explore here.